Henry Thomas (blues musician): Legacy

-"Bull-Doze Blues", another of Thomas's Vocalion recordings, was reworked by the pianist Johnny Miller in 1927, who rewrote the words and gave it to Wingy Manone, who recorded two versions titled "Up the Country" in December 1927 for Columbia and September 1930 for Champion Records.
-Except in jazz circles, it remained an obscure blues number until blues-rock group Canned Heat recorded "Going Up the Country".
+"Bull-Doze Blues", another of Thomas's Vocalion recordings, remained an obscure blues number until blues-rock group Canned Heat recorded "Going Up the Country" in 1968.
 Though rearranged, the Canned Heat song is musically the same, down to a faithful rendition of Thomas's quill solos by Jim Horn.
 The lyrics also borrow from Blind Willie McTell's "Statesboro Blues" (1928).
 Fellow band member Alan "Blind Owl" Wilson rewrote the lyrics entirely and received credit on the song's original release in 1968 on Canned Heat's third album, Living the Blues.
 The next year, the group played at the Woodstock Festival.
 The live performance of "Going Up the Country" was featured in the motion picture Woodstock and appeared as the second cut on the soundtrack album.

 "Don't Ease Me In" was covered by the Grateful Dead on their first single in 1966, and on their album Go to Heaven.
 Thomas's recording of "Don't Ease Me In" is included on the compilation album The Music Never Stopped: Roots of the Grateful Dead.

 Thomas's arrangement of "Cottonfield Blues" was performed by the early Delta blues musicians Garfield Akers and Mississippi Joe Callicott in 1929.

 In 1966, the Lovin' Spoonful included an original song entitled "Henry Thomas" on their album, Hums of the Lovin' Spoonful.

 In 1987, the band Brendan Croker and The 5 O'Clock Shadows included a song entitled "Henry Thomas (Deceased)" on their album, Boat Trips in the Bay.

 In 1993, the band Deacon Blue included a song entitled "Last Night I Dreamed of Henry Thomas" on their album, Whatever You Say, Say Nothing.

 In 2018, Charley Crockett dedicated his album, Lonesome as a Shadow, to Thomas.

+In 2023, "Bull Doze Blues" was featured in Martin Scorsese's film Killers of the Flower Moon in an early scene where the Osage community are having their pictures taken.